Fr. Luke M. Powers, OSA

 The stately Fay Hall, built in 1913, now houses Powers Catholic classrooms and has been regally restored to much of its original design.
 An abundance of natural light and beautiful views provide an outstanding learning environment for our classrooms.
 The sweeping lawns in front and behind the building provide outdoor commons for class picnics, social gatherings, and recreational activities.

-Powers Catholic claims a tradition of diversity and has worked for decades to enable qualified students from all over the region to attend.
-Powers devotes over $700,000 annually to financial aid assistance for socio-economic diversity at the school.
+Powers Catholic holds a tradition of diversity and has worked for decades to enable qualified students from all over the region to attend.
+Powers devotes over $500,000 annually to financial aid assistance for socio-economic diversity at the school.

 Currently, Powers Catholic draws students from 60 different schools in 8 different counties (Genesee, Shiawassee, Lapeer, Livingston, Tuscola, Saginaw, and Oakland).
 Prominent K-8 partner schools include: St. Pius X (Flint), St. John Vianney (Flint), Holy Rosary (Flint), St. Robert (Flushing), Holy Family (Grand Blanc), St. John the Evangelist (Fenton), St. Mary (Mt.
 Morris), and Bishop Kelly (Lapeer).